 - Severe learning disability

 The most important thing about therapy is that the child likes the therapist, feels relaxed and comfortable and that the therapist ’gets’ them.
-Some children find it very difficult to talk to a stranger, especially about sensitive things so we work hard to get a good fit for the child and the therapist, the therapist’s skills and the area the child lives in.
+Some children find it very difficult to talk to a stranger, especially about sensitive things so we work hard to get a good fit between the child and the therapist, the therapist’s skills and the area in which the child lives.

 We offer several different sorts of therapy: some problems need a specific approach and some therapists use a more mix and match style according to the needs of the child and the family.

 Looks at problems from the point of view of each member of the family and how each person affects everyone else.
 Family therapists are very skilled at enabling families to talk to each other about difficult things and this is helpful in finding strengths and solutions to relationship and communication problems.

 Uses art and creative materials to help children express themselves and explore problems without always having to use words.
 This can be especially useful for children who find talking difficult or who don’t know what the problem is or what they are feeling.

 This is specifically for children who have experienced psychological or physical trauma eg sexual abuse or an accident or injury.
 There are several forms of therapy including trauma focused CBT and EMDR (Eye Movement Desensitisation and Reprocessing).

 Cognitive behaviour therapy helps children understand how their thoughts and beliefs affect their feelings and behaviour and how it’s possible to understand, challenge and learn to change these when they are unhelpful.